Raverbury/CMP/README.md

 # Installation
 * Requires JRE
 ## Windows
-* Clone or download this repo to your machine, run the build script
+* Clone or download this repo to your machine, run the build script (make_jar.bat)
 * Run the newly created .jar file

 # Features